szabadkai/quietQuadrantv2/docs/transmissions.md

 -   "Command to Viper-1.
 Elite on radar.
 More health, more damage, more reasons to focus fire."
 -   "Elite incoming.
 They've got special abilities.
 You've got guns.
 May the best combatant win."
 -   "Viper-1, elite detected.
 These ones actually try.
 How inconsiderate."
+-   "HQ to Viper-1.
+Elite on scope.
+It’s got a custom paint job.
+Make sure to scratch it.
+With plasma."
+-   "Elite incoming.
+It’s significantly more expensive than the standard models.
+Requisitions says 'Take it easy on the salvage.'"
+-   "Elite hostile detected.
+Think of it as a mini-boss without the healthcare benefits."
+-   "Viper-1, an Elite just called you a 'primitive lifeform' on an open frequency.
+You going to take that?"
+-   "Elite signature caught.
+It's radiating confidence.
+Shoot the confidence until it leaks."

 ---